 Joining the Data Revolution: Big Data in Education and Social Science Research

-Supported by the NSF as part of its Harnessing the Data Revolution “Big Idea,” the IRIS workshop is designed to help investigators from a wide range of backgrounds and disciplines acquire the tools and knowledge to secure grant funding for data-driven social science and education research.
+Supported by the National Science Foundation as part of its Building Capacity in STEM Education Research program, the IRIS workshop is designed to help investigators from a wide range of backgrounds and disciplines acquire the tools and knowledge to secure grant funding for data-driven social science and education research.

 Prerequisites: No experience in quantitative data analysis is necessary, although some pre- workshop reading will be required.

 Registration Fee: There is no registration fee for this workshop.

 Eligibility: Participants must be currently affiliated with an academic or research institution in the United States.
 Participants must have a PhD or have achieved candidacy in an applicable field (i.e., education, higher education, economics, sociology or related fields).
 Like our workshop sponsor, the National Science Foundation (NSF), IRIS is committed to broadening participation in this course to include scholars from underrepresented fields of study, institutions, and demographic groups.

 There are no requirements for technical skills but note that this is a hands-on coding workshop.
 Past participants have suggested that a basic familiarity with Python makes the class much more effective.
 IRIS will share resources for developing such skills prior to the workshop’s start date.
 Participants will be encouraged to complete pre-workshop readings and exercises.

 Click to see last year’s syllabus